johnknott/smartos/README.md

 ## Installation

-Add this line to your application's Gemfile :
+Add this line to your application's Gemfile:

 ```ruby
 gem 'smartos'